Security information management, or SIM, is the discipline and technology used to collect security information

 The function of SIM is to find indications of specific security events in a large set of security events.
 In plain terms, SIM is about finding a needle in a … needle stack.
 It is a difficult task to begin with, yet many companies make it even more difficult by trying to do too much with SIM, effectively making the “needle stack” bigger and bigger.

 The first and most important part of deploying a SIM is to focus on a single goal or a limited set of goals.
 Is the SIM intended to detect intrusions?
 Is it intended to find compliance exceptions?
 Is it focused on internal or external attacks?
 With so many possible uses for the technology, it is easy to lose focus and answer “all of the above.”
-The more business problems you try to solve with SIM,
+The more business problems you try to solve with SIM, the less effective it is at solving any one of them.

 What logs should you collect?
 If you set a specific goal for SIM, then it is easier to decide what to collect.
 For example, if you have decided to focus on Payment Card Industry Data Security Standard (PCI-DSS) compliance, then firewall logs would be among the first you must collect and analyze.
 PCI is one of the few prescriptive regulations, so there is plenty of PCI specific guidance on log collection.
 Other regulations are not so easy: HIPAA for example will require that you protect personal health information (PHI), but what logs do you collect to do that?